Skip to content

 • app_mentions:read — Receive @mention events

-• chat:write — Send messages
+• chat:write — Send and edit messages (covers chat.update on the bot’s own messages)

 • channels:history — Read messages in public channels (for thread context)